Bricktech2000/Notes/Notes/Notes a61f38520e91467e8d968fa8795f3b5a/Notes 797754650f904ea69294e3a146c4d48f/Environmental Dependency of Learning 0947b941825642baaa0d15b311b53a17.md

 to learn efficiently, we must teach our brains to associate a specific environment with learning.

-*the primary function of a bedroom is sleeping. the primary function of a dining table is eating. the primary function of a living area is recreation and socialising.*
+*the primary function of a bedroom is sleeping. the primary function of a dining table is eating. the primary function of a living area is recreation and socializing.*

 ## example

-*a example of associating a specific environment to studying*
+*an example of associating a specific environment to studying*

 - take a lamp and put a label on it that says *study lamp*. use it **only** for studying; don't dress by it, don't snack by it, don't clean the room by it.
 - when you want to study in your room, sit down, turn on the lamp and start studying. when you wish to take a break, turn the lamp off, get up and leave the desk.